 "I think I hear your Seneca," Brian said as he turned his head to look out at the water.

-"Almost but not quite," Brian said as he watched Avia's Seneca taxi next to the pier.
+“Didn’t know when Breck was coming by.”
+Brian watched Avia's Seneca taxi next to the pier.
 "That is a hell of a setup."

 "The pontoons?"
 Avia asked.

 "Almost as long as the damned plane.
 That's why it's a bitch to fly," Avia said as she heard Joe turned off the engines.
 She speared a steak piece with her fork and ate it.

-"Sorry we';re late.
-Our tailwind turned into a headwind," Joe said as he walked up to the table.
+"Sorry, I’m late.
+The tailwind turned into a headwind," Joe said as he walked up to the table.

-"Grab a late and grab some food," Brian said.
+"Grab a plate and some food," Brian said.
 "We're just glad to see you."